 - Students are expected to treat instructors and fellow classmates with respect.
 They will listen carefully and follow directions, as well as stay with their class.
 They are expected to attempt all skills being taught.
 Refusal to follow directions may result in a timeout or dismissal from class.

-- If a preschooler is having a difficult time being in class without a parent, and feels the need to go back and forth to the observation area, they may be asked to move to a parent and tot class as it is distracting to the class.
+- If a preschooler is having a difficult time being in class without a parent, and feels the need to go back and forth to the observation area, they may be asked to move to a parent and tot class (Click here for our parent and tot handout) as it is distracting to the class.
 If an older child is sent upstairs because of a disciplinary action, they should not return to class without the coach’s permission.

 - Classes will be split up by the coaches as necessary for the best benefit of all students.
 Classes are determined by ability, then age, within each level.
 Sometimes height is considered if bars are an event and ages may be mixed if necessary.